Rouzax/ColorReplacementScript/README.md

 # PowerShell Color Replacement Script

 This PowerShell script automates the process of color replacement in template files.
-It supports various file types, including Microsoft Office formats (`.docx`, `.dotx`, `.pptx`, `.potx`) and SVG files.
+It supports various file types, including Microsoft Office formats (`.docx`, `.dotx`, `.pptx`, `.potx`) and `.SVG` files.
 The script detects the current color scheme from the filename or the content of the file and generates new files with specified color replacements.
+It also includes the ability to modify slide masters in PowerPoint templates for advanced customization.

 ## Features